Janolan/x250-hackintosh/README.md

 ## Installing macOS

-Install macOS by booting on the USB key.
-It takes about 30min.
+Install macOS by booting from the USB installer.
+Format your local drive with the Disk Utility application as `Apple Extended Journal` and `GUID-partition table`.

+It takes about 30 min from start to finish.
 The computer will restart multiple times.
-Make sure to select `Install macOS ...` each time.
-Once installed, choose to boot from local drive in Clover boot menu.
+When rebooting, make sure to select `Install macOS ...` each time in the Clover boot menu.
+Once installed, choose to boot from local drive in the Clover boot menu.

 ### Making local drive bootable